 Valentine’s Day is right around the corner.
-You ordered the flowers, made the dinner reservations, and bought the perfect gift for that special someone.
+You may have ordered the flowers, bought pheromones for men and women, made the dinner reservations, and even decided on the perfect gift for that special someone.
 All set?

-While Valentine’s Day is the perfect time to make your romantic interest feel special, it’s also a great time to show the other relationships in your life a little love, like your family, your friends, and your clients.
+While Valentine’s Day is the perfect time to make your romantic interest feel special, it’s also a great time to show the other relationships in your life a little love.
+This could include corporate gifts for clients or some personalized gift boxes for your family and friends.

 Say Anything‘s main character Lloyd Dobler had the right idea.
 After high school graduation, he falls in love with the smart yet socially awkward valedictorian Diane Court.
 Lloyd throws his heart into the ring, determined to show Diane he’s there to stay in the cinematically famous “boom box serenade” scene.